angel-zh/typing-fruits-game/README.md

 ## Credits
 Wireframes were created using [Balsamiq Cloud](https://balsamiq.com/wireframes/cloud/).
-All other images in the game were drawn by me.
+All other images in the game were digitally drawn by me.